Georgia State University, USA, and IZA, Germany

 Labor economics, demographic economics, applied econometrics, microeconomics

-Professorial Research Fellow, Melbourne Institute of Applied Economic and Social Research, University of Melbourne, 2014–present; Professor, Department of Economics, The University of North Carolina at Greensboro, 2006–2014; Professor, Department of Economics, The George Washington University, 1996–2006.
+Professorial Research Fellow, Melbourne Institute of Applied Economic and Social Research, University of Melbourne, 2014–2019; Professor, Department of Economics, The University of North Carolina at Greensboro, 2006–2014; Professor, Department of Economics, The George Washington University, 1996–2006.

 PhD Economics, Brown University, 1991